New Books from Dr Luttrull

-Other important new publications by Dr. Luttrull
+Other important recent publications by Dr. Luttrull

 February 15 2018 the journal Eye, a division of Nature publishers from the University College London, published Dr. Luttrull’s research entitled: “Improved visual and retinal function following subthreshold diode micropulse laser (SDM) for retinitis pigmentosa“.
 Developed by Dr. Luttrull, SDM can improve visual acuity, visual fields, and retinal health and function.
 By producing these improvements safely, Dr. Luttrull hopes that SDM, as “retinal protective therapy”, will slow disease progression and thus reduce the risks of visual loss.

 In August 2014 Dr. Luttrull formed “LIGHT”: The International Retinal Laser Society.
 (LIGHT stands for “Laser Interest Group for Healthier Treatments”).
 The mission of LIGHT is to facilitate interaction and collaboration between experts and researchers from around the world to speed discovery and improve patient care.
-LIGHT members hail from the USA, England, The Netherlands, Ireland, Spain, Hong Kong, Israel, Germany, Malaysia, Mexico, Chile, Oman, Italy, Brazil, India, China, Venezuela, Ukraine, Japan, Slovakia, Russia, South Korea and Saudi Arabia.
-As executive director of LIGHT Dr. Luttrull will oversee the fourth annual meeting of LIGHT, October, 2018 in Chicago.
+LIGHT members hail from the USA, England, The Netherlands, Ireland, Spain, UAE, Hong Kong, Israel, Germany, Malaysia, Mexico, Chile, Oman, Italy, Brazil, India, China, Venezuela, Ukraine, Japan, Slovakia, Russia, South Korea and Saudi Arabia.

 According to “Leading Physicians of the World”, Dr. Luttrull continues to be selected by his peers as a “Top Ophthalmologist”.